chestercodes/azure-devops-explorer/README.md

 - security acls
 - variable groups

+the following are attempted to be derived:

+- resource permissions from ACLs
+- latest main branch pipeline run

 ## data future

 might eventually try to archive

-- full audit

 ## todo

+- check that each entity works with multiple projects and loads with project id in neo4j
-- in import change code, remove items that are in DB but are no longer returned from api
+- in import change code, remove items that are in DB but are no longer returned from api (done?)
 - in import code, check where pagination is required
-- import permissions somehow

 ## how to use